EleneLomi/EleneLomi/README.md

 ## Hi there 👋

+My name is Elene and I am currently a DPhil student at the University of Oxford, working at the intersection of Machine Learning and Bioinformatics.
+I also hold an MSc in Mathematical Modelling and Scientific Computing from Oxford and BSc in Theoretical Physics from UCL :)
 <!--
 **EleneLomi/EleneLomi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.